ponomvrenko/online-book-store/readme.md

 ## ⬇️Installation

 1. Clone repository:
-   - Open IDEA → File → New Project from Version Control and insert link: [https://github.com/ponomvrenko/online-book-store](https://github.com/ponomvrenko/online-book-store).
+   - `Open IDEA` → `File` → `New Project from Version Control` and insert link: [https://github.com/ponomvrenko/online-book-store](https://github.com/ponomvrenko/online-book-store).
    - Or clone from the console with the command: `git clone https://github.com/ponomvrenko/online-book-store`
 2. Build project and download dependencies for Maven with command: `mvn clean install`
 3. Docker Compose your project: `docker compose build` and `docker compose up`

 ## 🗂️Usage

-If you want to test the API without installation, go to the [Swagger UI*(here will be link after HW with AWS)](...), where you can interact with all endpoints thanks to OpenAPI.
+If you want to test the API without installation, go to the [Swagger UI](ec2-54-198-171-11.compute-1.amazonaws.com/api/swagger-ui/index.html#/), where you can interact with all endpoints thanks to OpenAPI.

 - Create your own user: Use endpoint `auth/register` to register a user and stick to these rules:
   1. `firstName` length between 1 and 255